lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

 This initial assessment is split into several parts, describing different sources of data used for the assessment.
-The different parts have been added over different time periods.
-Part 1 was originally added on 15 December 2022 and is based on direct, free-form informal/semi-formal feedback.
+The different parts have been added over different times.
+Part 1 was originally added on 15 December 2022 and is based on direct, free-form informal and semi-formal feedback.
 Part 2 is based on on-line evaluation forms that students were invited to fill out and was prepared on 30 December 2022.

 ## Part 1